Profile

 Academic profile

-The degree has given the scientific base behind my commercial and governance work: pathology, genetics, microbiology, pharmacology, translational medicine, data analysis/interpretation and scientific writing.
+The degree is the foundation behind the rest of the portfolio: pathology, genetics, microbiology, pharmacology, translational medicine, quantitative reasoning, data interpretation and scientific writing.

 Anglia Ruskin University, Cambridge Professional experience